Sirco-web/Uni-post/README.md

 # Uni-post

-Red!t but better and made by Sirco!!!!

-A Reddit-like community platform built with React and Node.js.
-All data is stored in this GitHub repository as JSON files!
+The Open Data Social Platform by Sirco.

+Uni-post is a community platform where you own your identity.
+Unlike other social networks, **Uni-post stores all data directly in a GitHub repository** as open JSON files, ensuring complete transparency and data portability.

 ## Features

-- 🏠 **Communities** - Create and join communities (like subreddits)
+- 🏠 **Communities** - Create and join topic-based groups
-- 📝 **Posts** - Create posts with titles and content
+- 📝 **Posts** - Share content with rich text and media
-- 💬 **Comments** - Comment on posts with nested replies
+- 💬 **Discussions** - Threaded conversations with nested replies
-- ⬆️ **Voting** - Upvote and downvote posts and comments
+- ⬆️ **Reputation** - Community-driven content curation
-- 👤 **User Accounts** - Register and login to participate
+- 👤 **User Profiles** - Customize your avatar and bio
+- 🛡️ **Moderation** - Community creators become moderators automatically
 - 📁 **GitHub Storage** - All data is stored as JSON files in this repo

 ## How It Works